Suburra: Blood on Rome: Season 1 (2017)

-Gabriele "Lele" Marchilli, the third protagonist, the son of a policeman, dreamt of a future for him as a police officer.
-He lives with his father, but unbeknownst to him he juggles university and the dealing of narcotics, supplying wealthy parties in Rome, during which political, clerical and criminal personalities usually participate.
+Gabriele "Lele" Marchilli, the third protagonist, the son of a policeman, dreamt of a future for himself as a police officer.
+He lives with his father, but unbeknownst to him, he juggles university and the dealing of narcotics, supplying wealthy parties in Rome, during which political, clerical and criminal personalities usually participate.
 He is used as a pawn by Samurai for his interests.
-Sara Monaschi is an unscrupulous auditor who works in the Vatican, and together with her husband manages a company interested in the lands of Ostia, targeted by Samurai.
-Amedeo Cinaglia is a politician, municipal councilor of the municipality of Rome, honest and idealistic, he strongly feels the sense of duty towards the voter but is full of resentment against the party in which he feels not represented, indeed, undervalued despite his work in the committee and his integrity.
+Sara Monaschi is an unscrupulous auditor who works in the Vatican, and together with her husband, manages a company interested in the lands of Ostia, targeted by Samurai.
+Amedeo Cinaglia is a politician, municipal councillor of the municipality of Rome, honest and idealistic, he strongly feels the sense of duty towards the voter but is full of resentment against the party in which he feels not represented, indeed, undervalued despite his work in the committee and his integrity.
 He lives an internal conflict related to his morals, but will be forced to compromise with Samurai to achieve his goals.
 Both Sara Monaschi and Amedeo Cinaglia are reluctantly involved in the Ostia land deal, the first as an antagonist of the Samurai, the other as a pawn.

 Season 2 (2019)

 The events take place three months after the end of the first season, in the 15 days before the election of the new mayor of Rome, from 14 to 22/23 June 2008.
 These are crucial days for the future of the capital.
-Precisely because of this deadline with a high social impact, the battle between corrupt politicians, the Church and organized crime becomes even more intense.
-The power over the city of Rome is at the center of the dynamics of the second season which, therefore, broadens its "range of action" compared to the first which revolves around the Vatican and the grounds of Ostia.
+Precisely because of this deadline with a high social impact, the battle between corrupt politicians, the Church and organised crime becomes even more intense.
+The power over the city of Rome is at the centre of the dynamics of the second season, which, therefore, broadens its "range of action" compared to the first, which revolves around the Vatican and the grounds of Ostia.
 The competition for power is fierce and the characters are increasingly eager to obtain it.
 In the race to gain fame and respect in the capital, the protagonists of the first season participate who, however, have changed.